uvarc/rc-learning/content/notes/slurm-from-cli/section3.md

 toc : true
 weight: 30
 menu:
-    rivanna-slurm-edited:
+    slurm-from-cli:
 ---

-# Running Jobs from Scratch
+## Running Jobs from Scratch

 We recommend that you run your jobs out of your /scratch directory.
     * Your personal /scratch/mst3k folder has much more storage space than your home directory.